demetalgimp/Action-Target-Ping/README.md

 * unit tests - a modicum of unit tests.
 * runtime - number of seconds the program is to run.
 * host list - any number of hosts to test.
 * systemd - can be installed as a systemd service.
+* TCP/UDP - connection can use either SOCK_STREAM or SOCK_DGRAM[TBD].
 * IPv4/IPv6 - ping with IPv4 or IPv6.
 * ICMP - low-level ping [TBD].